By: Bridger Cottle, Owner/President of Drilling Fluids Solutions

 Soaps & detergent solutions

 The go-to for many drillers is to throw more bentonite into the tank.
-But this would be a mistake because you’ll be adding clay to clay – and both want water.
+But this would be a mistake because you’ll add clay to clay – both want water.
 Detergents make “water wetter” by increasing the water’s surface tension.
-In turn, this allows the clay to absorb more water more easily, too.
-This is what you want, in order to help incorporate the clay into your fluid.
-If you’re seeing clay come up across your shakers or clinging to your bit or backreamer, throw some specially formulated HDD detergent into your fluid tank.
-I recommend Melfred Borzall’s Drill Clean Plus™ or Cetco’s Drill-Terge™.
+This allows the clay to absorb more water more efficiently, too.
+You want this to help incorporate the clay into your fluid.
+If you see clay come up across your shakers or clinging to your bit or backreamer, throw some specially formulated HDD detergent into your fluid tank.
+I recommend Melfred Borzall’s Drill Klean Plus™ or Cetco’s Drill-Terge™.
 These solutions are neither cationic or anionic (meaning no chemical charge), so they don’t interfere with any of the properties of the clay or your drill fluid.
 Always read the directions on the side of the jug, but a good rule of thumb is to add about a quart of solution per hundred gallons–or 2.5 gallons (½ a jug) to a thousand-gallon tank.
-Remember not to overdo it or your solution will get foam everywhere, making it a pain to clean up.
-If soap doesn’t seem to be doing the trick and you’re still getting thick returns, your torque is going up, and things are starting to get a little scary, grab some Slik-Vis™, which is partially-hydrolyzed polyacrylamide (PHPA).
-This stuff is thick and looks a lot like Elmer’s glue, but it will jump your funnel viscosity fast.
-Since it’s like liquefied plastic, it forms a barrier that will prevent the clay in the ground from integrating with your mud.
+Remember not to overdo it; your solution will get foam everywhere, making it a pain to clean up.
+If the soap doesn’t seem to be doing the trick and you’re still getting thick returns, your torque is going up, and things are starting to get a little scary, grab some Slik-Vis™, which is partially-hydrolyzed polyacrylamide (PHPA).
+This stuff is thick and resembles Elmer’s glue, but it will jump your funnel viscosity fast.
+Since it’s like liquefied plastic, it forms a barrier preventing the clay in the ground from integrating with your mud.
 Add Slik-Vis in very small doses–about a pint or 8- to 16-oz. water bottle for every thousand gallons.
 Remember to always mix it in last.
-You don’t want it to strip out the bentonite that you’ve already added to the system.
+You don’t want it to strip out the bentonite you’ve already added to the system.

 How to know if you’re in clay

 Always do viscosity tests on your returns.
-If you’re on a thousand-gallon tank and your returns are substantially thicker than the original fluid you were pumping, you know you’re in a clay situation.
+You know you're in a clay situation if you’re on a thousand-gallon tank and your returns are substantially thicker than the original fluid you were pumping.
 Returns that come back thinner indicate that you’re in some kind of groundwater or wet sand.
 You’d also be surprised what you can tell simply from looking at your return mud and feeling it with your hands.
 Inspecting the chunks you find in this mud can give you a pretty accurate sense of the type of material you’re in, from clay to sand to shells.
 One final trick is to grab a chunk of mud from your backreamer and roll it in your palms to make a little snake-like shape.
 If the “snake” holds together, it’s over 50% clay.
-Clay situations can become worst-case-scenarios for drillers.
+Clay situations can become worst-case scenarios for drillers.
 It’s a material that just seems to complicate things quickly.
 But each of these challenges has a solution.
-With the right tools and the right additives, no clay will stand in your way.
+No clay will stand in your way with the right tools and the proper additives.